Tithe: Moravian Church

-Orthodox Churches
+Orthodox churches

 Tithing in medieval Eastern Christianity did not spread so widely as in the West.
 A Constitution of the Emperors Leo I (reigned 457–474) and Anthemius (reigned 467–472) apparently expected believers to make voluntary payments and forbade compulsion.

 The Greek Orthodox Archdiocese of America teaches "proportionate giving and tithing as normal practices of Christian giving."

-Pentecostal Churches
+Pentecostal churches

 The Pentecostal Church of God teaches that "We recognize the scriptural duty of all our people, as well as ministers, to pay tithes as unto the Lord.
 Tithes should be used for the support of active ministry and for the propagation of the Gospel and the work of the Lord in general."

 The International Pentecostal Holiness Church likewise instructs the faithful that:

-Reformed Churches
+Reformed churches

 The Book of Order of the Presbyterian Church (USA) states, with respect to the obligation to tithe:

 The United Church of Christ, a denomination in the Congregationalist tradition, teaches that:

 The Church of Jesus Christ of Latter-day Saints

-The Church of Jesus Christ of Latter-day Saints (LDS Church) bases its tithing on the following additional scriptures:
+The Church of Jesus Christ of Latter-day Saints (LDS Church) bases its tithing on the additional scriptures:

-Tithing is currently defined by the church as payment of one-tenth of one's annual income.
+Tithing is defined by the church as payment of one-tenth of one's annual income.
 Many church leaders have made statements in support of tithing.
-Every Latter-day Saint has an opportunity once a year to meet with their bishop for tithing settlement.
+Every Latter-day Saint has an opportunity once a year to meet with their bishop for tithing declaration.
 The payment of tithes is mandatory for members to receive the priesthood or obtain a temple recommend for admission to temples.

-The LDS Church is a lay ministry.
+The Church of Jesus Christ of Latter-day Saints is a lay ministry.
 The money that is given is used to construct and maintain its buildings as well as to further the work of the church.
 None of the funds collected from tithing is paid to local church officials or those who serve in the church.
 Those serving in full-time church leadership do receive stipends for living expenses, but they are paid from non-tithing resources, such as investments.
 Brigham Young University, a church-sponsored institution, also receives "a significant portion" of its maintenance and operating costs from tithes of the church's members.

 Church collection of religious offerings and taxes

 England and Wales

 The right to receive tithes was granted to the English churches by King Ethelwulf in 855.
 The Saladin tithe was a royal tax, but assessed using ecclesiastical boundaries, in 1188.
 The legal validity of the tithe system was affirmed under the Statute of Westminster of 1285.
-The Dissolution of the Monasteries led to the transfer of many rights to tithe to secular landowners and the Crown – and tithes could be extinguished until 1577 under an Act of the 37th year of Henry VIII's reign.
+The Dissolution of the Monasteries led to the transfer of many rights to tithe to secular landowners and the Crown – and tithes could be extinguished until 1577 under an Act of the 37th year of Henry VIII's reign (Tithes in London Act 1545).
 Adam Smith criticized the system in The Wealth of Nations (1776), arguing that a fixed rent would encourage peasants to work far more efficiently.